thaixuandang/ronin-documentation/docs/basics/introduction.md

 ### Ronin whitepaper

-Download the Ronin whitepaper here: <a href="http://docs.roninchain.com/basics/white-paper" target="_blank">Ronin whitepaper</a>.
+Download the latest version of our whitepaper here: <a href="/basics/white-paper" target="_blank">Ronin whitepaper</a>.

 ## What makes Ronin unique as a blockchain?